MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

     ![Auto-Select settings](media/solidworks-autoselect.PNG "Auto-Select settings")

 6. The tool "defeatures" the model.
-If there's anything that was missed that you want to remove, select it in the following screen.
+If there's anything that was missed that you want to remove, select it in the model.
 When you're done, select the **Next** button.

     ![Select additional features to remove](media/solidworks-select-additional-features.PNG "Select additional features to remove")